 - Speak up.
 Use what you’ve learned!
 Speak up when you hear offensive or oppressive jokes, comments, and language.
 Share stories and experiences, but remember to give credit to those who have shared their experiences with you.
 As allies, we help amplify the voices of the communities we support.

 If you are wanting to support someone you care about that is LGBTQ and in an abusive relationship, here are a few things to keep in mind:

 - Empower them.
 Let them know that abuse is never their fault and support them in making decisions about what their next steps will be in getting help.
 Connect them with resources.

 - Be open.
 LGBTQ people can face a lot of judgment and discrimination.
-You can create a safer space simply by being willing to talk and not passing judgment.
-While some identities or language can be new to you, try to be open to other definitions and see where it takes you.
+You can create a safer space by being willing to talk and not passing judgment.
+While some identities or language can be new to you, try to be open to other definitions and expanding what you know.

 - Challenge assumptions.
 The more we challenge our own assumptions, and think about how they influence our words and actions, the better allies we can be.